• Skip to primary navigation

 • 1.5 tablespoons Sugar

-• ½ cup Hot boiling water (If you have a hard time kneading the dough, try to use 7 tablespoons instead.)
+• ½ cup Water (You can use warm/ hot water.
+When you use hot boiling you may have a hard time kneading the dough, try to use 7 tablespoons instead.)

 • 1 tablespoon Vegetable oil